z-dodson/Matrix-class/README.md

 ## Matrix
 The standard class for matrices
-Input a matrix string separating each value with a space
+Input a matrix in a list, separating each row with a new list
-Each row is separated by a new string

 ## Matrix_List
 This class allows matrices to be entered as a series of lists